 Based on our biological discovery, we were able to normalise and integrate all publicly available omics data, including patent data, at scale, and render them multi-omics analysis-ready.
 The same HYFT™ IP can also be applied to normalise and integrate proprietary omics data.

 That’s a lot of data points.
 So, we made it searchable.
 With Google-like advanced indexing and exact matching technologies, only exact matches to search inputs are returned.
 Through a simple search interface – use plain text or a FASTA file – researchers can now accurately retrieve all relevant information about sequence alignments, similarities, and differences from a centralised knowledge base with information on millions of organisms in just 3 seconds.

-Around these core capabilities, we built the BioStrand R&R (Retrieve & Relate) SaaS platform with state-of-the-art AI tools to expand data management capabilities, mitigate data complexity, and to empower researchers to intuitively synthesise knowledge out of petabytes of biological data.
-With R&R, researchers can easily add different types of structured and unstructured data, leverage its advanced graph-based data mining features to extract insights from huge volumes of data, and use built-in genomic analysis tools for annotation and variation analysis.
+Around these core capabilities, we built the BioStrand SaaS platform with state-of-the-art AI tools to expand data management capabilities, mitigate data complexity, and to empower researchers to intuitively synthesise knowledge out of petabytes of biological data.
+With our platform, researchers can easily add different types of structured and unstructured data, leverage its advanced graph-based data mining features to extract insights from huge volumes of data, and use built-in genomic analysis tools for annotation and variation analysis.

 As omics data sets become more multi-layered and multidimensional, only a truly sequence integrated multi-omics analysis solution can enable the discovery of novel and practically beneficial biological insights.
 With BioStrand Platform, delivered as a SaaS, we believe we have created an integrated platform that enables a user-friendly, automated, intelligent, and data-ingestion-to-insight approach to multi-omics analysis.
 It eliminates all the data management challenges associated with conventional multi-omics analysis solutions and offers a cloud-based platform-centric approach to multi-omics analysis that is paramount to usability and productivity.